jbx-protocol/juice-docs-v1/protocol/api/contracts/or-payment-terminals/jberc20paymentterminal/write/_beforetransferto.md

 {% tabs %}
 {% tab title="Step by step" %}
-**Logic to be triggered before transfering tokens from this terminal.**
+**Logic to be triggered before transferring tokens from this terminal.**

 # Definition